 While there are plenty of teethers available today, you may have some concerns: Should it be silicone or wood?
 Soft or hard?
 What are teething rings?
 At what age does your child need a teether?

 In this blog, we will cover everything you need to know about teethers from when to use them to the best teether material to teething toys we reccommend.
 But before we get there, let’s begin by understanding exactly why babies need teethers.

 Why do babies need teethers?

 If your child is a few months old, you may have noticed that they now put everything they can get their hands on into their mouths.
 For teething babies, biting into something is a way to explore the sensation and reduce the pain of their swollen gums.

 The most common reason for this is that their first few teeth are growing!
 For teething babies, biting into something is a way to explore the sensation and reduce the pain of their swollen gums.

 Some signs that they are teething may include excessive drooling, constantly being cranky or irritable, having sore gums, or even running a mild temperature.
 You could even gently run a finger along their gums to feel for any growing teeth.

 When their tongues run over objects, they are also able to explore their own mouths and learn how to make different sounds.

-In both cases, teethers are a good toy to have as this gives your child something to play with, bite, and explore.
+In both cases, teether toys are good to have as this gives your child something to play with, bite, and explore.
 The best time to give your child a teether is usually when they are between 4 to 10 months old.